Upper Gastrointestinal Bleeding | Acute Management | ABCDE

 Can the patient talk?

-Yes: if the patient can talk, their airway is patent and you can move on to the assessment of breathing.
+Yes: if the patient can talk, their airway is patent, and you can move on to the assessment of breathing.

 No:

-• Look for signs of airway compromise: these include cyanosis, see-saw breathing, use of accessory muscles, diminished breath sounds and added sounds.
+• Look for signs of airway compromise: angioedema, cyanosis, see-saw breathing, use of accessory muscles

-• Open the mouth and inspect: look for anything obstructing the airway such as secretions or a foreign object.
+• Open the mouth and inspect: look for anything obstructing the airway, such as blood, secretions or a foreign object

 Interventions

-Regardless of the underlying cause of airway obstruction, seek immediate expert support from an anaesthetist and the emergency medical team (often referred to as the ‘crash team’).
-In the meantime, you can perform some basic airway manoeuvres to help maintain the airway whilst awaiting senior input.
+Regardless of the underlying cause of airway obstruction, seek immediate expert support from an anaesthetist and the emergency medical team (often called the ‘crash team’).
+You can perform basic airway manoeuvres to help maintain the airway whilst awaiting senior input.

 Head-tilt chin-lift manoeuvre